 The fact is that the term is a bit misleading because it is used to describe a lapidary that is a cutter and or engraver of a stone.
 And it must be said that a gem cutter does much more than just cut stones.

 The art usually starts when someone sets eyes on the stone itself.
-To anyone with an eye for beauty this initial contact with the stone leaves a memorable impression.
+To anyone with an eye for beauty, this initial contact with the stone leaves a memorable impression.
 Some just desire to own the stone set in a pendant or a ring.
-Others want to take it further and lean all about its history, it locations, its mining potential, hot is processed from the rough state to a finished opal gem.
+Others want to take it further and learn all about its history, its locations, its mining potential, hot is processed from the rough state to a finished opal gem.

 A quick word about the cutting procedure itself.
 In case you are not familiar with sintered diamond blades.
 These are metal blades that have an edge made up of a mixture of metal and diamond (as opposed to plated wheels, which as the description implies have diamond dust plated on the outside of the metal, not actually enclosed in the metal, and this tends to wear off sooner.
 So if you are thinking of becoming a serious cutter, get the best blades.